 The geographical scope is the so-called Common Fiscal Regime Territory; That is, companies that operate exclusively in the territories managed by the estates of the Basque Country and Navarra, and companies that do so in the territories that are outside the scope of application of VAT (Canary Islands, Ceuta and Melilla) are excluded.

-Taxpayers are territorially assigned to the place where they have their tax address.From the SII system it is possible to obtain information on the tax address of the seller and buyer, but it is not possible to determine unequivocally the place where the sales have taken place.
+Taxpayers are territorially assigned to the place where they have their tax domicile.
+Information on the tax domicile of the seller and buyer can be obtained from the SII system, but the place where the sales were made cannot be determined unequivocally.

-To this we must add the intensity that its irregular component usually presents (lessened in the case of monthly data) and the impact of exogenous elements that distort the usual behaviour of the systematic components of these series (in the case of the SII, these elements may be , for example, different invoicing dates in the different companies, which cause abnormally high values that interact with other components of the series).
+To this we must add the intensity that its irregular component usually presents (smoothed when it comes to monthly data) and the impact of exogenous elements that distort the usual behavior of the systematic components of these series (in the case of the SII these elements can be , for example, different billing dates in different companies, which cause abnormally high values to appear that interact with other components of the series).

 For all these reasons, the estimation of a robust economic situation signal is especially difficult and requires a treatment based on econometric models that jointly and statistically satisfactorily represent the aforementioned phenomena.
 To do this, a structural time series model is used that flexibly includes all these elements and that includes, in order to preliminarily correct a part of these effects, a treatment through exogenous variables of a deterministic nature.
 These last variables are designed to control the presence of anomalous observations and specific calendar effects that, due to their aperiodic nature or mobile periodicity, do not fit into the structural representation considered.